 This cookie launched a thousand memories—and a literary masterpiece—for Marcel Proust.
-Enjoy these madeleines with tea, just as the narrator did in Swann’s Way.—The Gourmet Cookbook
+Enjoy a madeleine with tea, just as the narrator did in Swann’s Way.–Ruth Reichl

-Recipe © 2004 by Conde Nast Publications.
+Madeleines Recipe © 2006 Ruth Reichl.
 All rights reserved.